 Other notable mentions

 - Chiddingstone Castle is Hever Castle's lesser-known neighbour.
 It's actually a historic house with Tudor origins, but it's so bucolic that we're not going to argue over the name.
 Look our for special events, including the literary festival each May.
+While you're there, visit the magnificent Chiddingstone Village, just through the trees from the castle.

 - Sissinghurst Castle Gardens: focus is on the gardens rather than the castle building itself.
 The grounds are split into 10 smaller garden 'rooms' and have a tendency to get very busy, so avoid peak times.